 That’s right, whether it’s blueberries, raspberries or strawberries, they are all low in glycaemic index!
 Raspberries come in the lowest at a mere 32 GI, followed by strawberries at 40 GI and finally blueberries at 53 – keeping in mind that a low score is regarded as 55 or less.

-These berries are chock-full of antioxidants and anti-inflammatory properties, in fact they sport so many antioxidants, they knock some fruits and vegetables out of the park.
+All berries are packed with antioxidants and anti-inflammatory compounds.In fact they sport so many antioxidants, they knock some fruits and vegetables out of the park.

 Berries can assist in regulating blood sugar, may assist in the improvement of cognitive functions and most importantly, are thought to actually prevent diabetes – and also to stop diabetes progressing.